Prof. Matteo Martini

-- To pursue fundamental science strengthening the research ground of the University,
+- Pursue fundamental science strengthening the research ground of the University,

-- To identify new areas of study and research to develop in accordance with contemporary goals,
+- Identify new areas of study and research to develop in accordance with contemporary goals,

-- To reinforce a closer cooperation with research centres, industries and professionals in order to enhance research quality and to guarantee its achievements available for a broad audience,
+- Reinforce a closer cooperation with research centers, industries and professionals in order to enhance research quality and to guarantee its achievements available for a broad audience,

-- To benefit society by means of the improvement of knowledge and understanding through excellence in education and research,
+- Benefit society by means of the improvement of knowledge and understanding through excellence in education and research,

-- To improve effective communication throughout the University community.
+- Improve effective communication throughout the University community.

-The research areas include Physical Science, Mathematical Science, Biological Science and Health Science.
-The activities include many of the central topics of each research area.
-Concerning Physics, studies are carried out on theoretical and experimental particle physics and string theory, fundamental radiation-matter interaction, nuclear physics, detector physics, high energy calorimetry, optics and photometry, thermodynamics.
+The Department's research fields include Physical Science, Mathematical Science, Biological Science and Health Science.
+The research activities focus on theoretical and experimental particle physics and string theory, fundamental radiation-matter interaction, nuclear physics, detector physics, high-energy calorimetry, optics and photometry and thermodynamics.

 Members of the Department are involved in research on advanced mathematics in particular mathematical physics, nanophysics and mathematics applied to finance studied from an analytical and stochastic point of view.
 In the field of Biological and Health Science, research activities include biophysics, biological effects of radiation, low dose effect in cardiovascular and oncologic diseases, physiology, in vivo and in vitro experimental oncology, in vivo and in vitro studies of nano - techniques.